Skip to content

 The header banner that spans the booth.

-Seven ad concepts, script to publish.
+Plus an AI ad program, script to publish.

-Written, generated, edited, and published as a running ad program.
+Seven concepts I wrote, generated, edited, and published as a running ad program.
 Still in rotation on the channel, and the reel the booth screen carried.
 Tap to play.

 AI Ad Concept: Alien